Mynesha Spencer, L.L.M.

 Mynesha is devoted to the advancement of concepts, practices, and policies that impact positive change.
 Her dynamic approach to listening, speaking, teaching, and training is directly aligned with best practices and specific organizational needs.

-In 2020, Mynesha was selected to serve on the Strategic Leadership Academy Board of Topeka, Kansas for minority leadership development and concurrently serves as a Board Member on the Greater Topeka Partnership Board for Economic Inclusion.
+In 2020, Mynesha was selected to serve on the Strategic Leadership Academy Board of Topeka, Kansas for minority leadership development and concurrently served as a Board Member on the Greater Topeka Partnership Board for Economic Inclusion.
 Her greatest career achievement thus far has been participating in the 2021 Warner Robins Police Academy in Middle Georgia to work on advancing police- community relations.
 In 2022, she graduated from the Tessi Institute for Inclusion with DEIB Certification.
 Her resume and professional memberships prove a testament to both her skill and passion for diversity and inclusion efforts.